DSpace/RestContract/workspaceitem-data-license.md

 Please note that according to the [JSON Patch specification RFC6902](https://tools.ietf.org/html/rfc6902) a subsequent add operation on the granted will have the effect to replace the previous granted license with a new one.
 In this case a new bitstream license will be added to the item and the previous license deleted, this mean that the *url* and *acceptedDate* attributes will change accordly.

-It is also possible to send a PATH add operation using *false* as value to reject / remove a license.

 This use of the add operation to replace the license could be counter intuitive but it is done according to the [RFC section 4.1](https://tools.ietf.org/html/rfc6902#section-4.1)
 > If the target location specifies an object member that does exist, that member's value is replaced.